asa-degroff/opus-ripper-gui/README.md

 - Qt6 (>= 6.5) with Quick and Concurrent modules
 - libopus (reference implementation)
 - libFLAC++ (for FLAC decoding)
+- libsamplerate (for high-quality audio resampling)
+- libogg (for Ogg container format)
 - TagLib (for metadata handling)
 - CMake (>= 3.16)
 - C++17 compiler